LAKE COUNTY MASTER GARDENERS ASSOCIATION INC. "Helping Others Grow"

 filler@godaddy.com

-Our 2025 public education series has wrapped up for the year — thank you to everyone who joined us!
+Our 2025 public education season has wrapped up—thank you to everyone who joined us throughout the year!

 Our newest group of Master Gardener trainees kicking off the Fall 2025 class!